Last Updated: August 10, 2026

 In the last Activity, Evaluate Risk, you examined project risks and identified possible events that could affect the project's schedule, cost, or success.
 This analysis helped you prepare for uncertainty by thinking ahead and planning how to respond before problems arise.

-In this Activity, you’ll start putting your project into action by bringing your team together.
-You’ll learn how to swap out generic resources for real team members, check workloads, fix overallocations, adjust assignments based on who is available, and use Microsoft Project’s resource leveling tools.
-You’ll also see how to share resources across projects with Resource Pools and Master Projects, while keeping schedules realistic and workloads balanced.
+In this Activity, start putting your project into action by bringing your team together.
+Learn how to swap out generic resources for real team members, check workloads, fix overallocations, adjust assignments based on who is available, and use the software’s Resource Leveling tools.
+Learn how to share resources across projects with Resource Pools and Master Projects, while keeping schedules realistic and workloads balanced.

 New to the MS Project Master Class?